 - Hardware Stores That Sell Key Blanks

-Online Options to Get a Key Cut and Programmed
+- Getting a Replacement Key Cut and Programmed with a Locksmith

 How to Have a Key Made

 There are a couple steps to this process.
 First of all, you need to determine what kind of key your car needs.
 Older cars or more recent base models might have basic keys, which simply need to be cut to fit the ignition and door lock in order to work.
 Newer cars require chip-embedded keys.
 These cars have an extra layer of security, because even if the key is cut to fit the lock, it won’t start the car unless the chip is programmed to the vehicle’s specifications.
 Additionally, very new cars may have entirely electronic keys for both opening the doors and starting the ignition.

 Transponder keys are specifically needed to start the car.
 If you only want a second key that can open the truck and exterior doors, then you can get a basic key without a transponder and have it cut to fit the lock.

 Key blanks will only work for designated vehicle years, makes, and models, so you’ll want to be sure that the key blank you purchase will work with your car.
 In many cases, particularly if you order the key online, you’ll need the VIN for your car.
 You can typically find the VIN on the driver’s side dashboard (or, if you can’t find it on the car itself, it should be on the top left-hand corner of each page of your car insurance policy).